 We’ll give you a detailed breakdown of each of these air conditioning units and help you choose the best one for your home and, of course, your wallet.

 After all, money is a scarce resource and no one wants to spend more than he/she has to.

 The two Main Factors to Consider When Buying an Air Conditioner

 When choosing between a window unit or a central air conditioner, it all comes down to the two main factors: cost and efficiency.

-There is more to it than the initial cost of an air conditioning unit.
-There are other costs such as the monthly electricity bills and operational costs.
-When choosing on the best unit for your home, go for a unit that will not be so hard on your pocket in the long run.
+What is the average electric bill in Arizona, including the cost of running air conditioners in Phoenix, for example, and other monthly electricity bills?
+When choosing the best unit for your home, go for a unit that will not be so hard on your pocket in the long run.